MEET THE BOARD

 Cherylanne has been a nurse for 34 years – almost all in pediatric ICU, CVICU, and NICU.
 She's held positions as a bedside nurse, unit educator, assistant nurse manager, nurse manager, and now clinical educator at Baptist Health.
 She and her husband like to travel, scuba dive, and watch the Jaguars.
 She has a passion to serve in the community and also serves on the Board of the First Coast Associate for Nursing Professional Development and my home community – Stonehurst Plantation.
 I look forward to the opportunity to bring awareness of CHD to our local community and to provide assistance to these families.

 DONYA MARSHALL RN, BSN

 Donya is a nurse and mother to a tween with a congenital heart defect.
 Her personal understanding of both the daily and long-term physical, mental, emotional, and financial struggles of those dealing with medically complex issues is what drew her to serving local families through her role as Board Treasurer.
-In her experience of navigating the multiple worlds of the hospital, insurance, and schools alone, which in and of itself is traumatizing, all while ensuring the health of her youngest child, she wants to ensure this organization is available to serve all local families facing a CHD diagnosis.
-Her goal as a board member for The Healing Heart Project is to remove some of the burdens for families diagnosed with CHDs.
+Her goal as a board member for The Project is to remove some of the burdens for families diagnosed with CHDs.
 Since THHP was founded in 2016, the support and services have been beneficial in her own life, and she is constantly looking for ways to pay this forward.
-She started by participating in sponsored community events and is proud to now play an active role in advancing our mission.
 She believes we cannot expect to grow as an individual if we remain stagnant.
-She looks forward to connecting with and serving those affected by congenital heart defects in the northeast Florida region and beyond.
+She looks forward to connecting with and serving those affected by CHD in the northeast Florida region and beyond.